eclipse-hono/hono/site/content/admin-guide/monitoring-tracing-config.md

 Assuming that the HTTP adapter should be configured to use [Jaeger tracing](https://www.jaegertracing.io/), the following steps are necessary:

-1. Download [Jaeger's Java Tracer Resolver](https://github.com/jaegertracing/jaeger-client-java/tree/master/jaeger-tracerresolver) implementation and its dependencies.
+1. Download [Jaeger's Java Tracer Resolver](https://github.com/jaegertracing/jaeger-client-java/tree/master/jaeger-tracerresolver) implementation and its dependencies (see the hint at the end).
 2. Put the jars to a folder on the Docker host, e.g. `/tmp/jaeger`.
 3. Start the HTTP adapter Docker image mounting the host folder: